-- 1. Access the policy for which you want to view the execution history. - 2.
-In the Design workspace, select the Execution History tab.
+- 1. Access the policy for which you want to view the execution history. - In the Design workspace, select the Execution History tab.
 The Execution History pane appears.
 On the left side of the pane, a list of the policy's instances appears.
 On the right side of the pane, execution summaries for all policy instances appear.

-- To resize the pane, drag the top edge of the pane. - To maximize the pane, select - To restore the pane to its original size, select - To close the pane, select [▼] - 3.
+- To resize the pane, drag the top edge of the pane. - To maximize the pane, select < - To restore the pane to its original size, select - To close the pane, select

+✓. - 3.
 On the left side of the pane, select a policy instance.
 On the right side of the pane, a summary of the execution results for the selected instance appears. - 4.
-On the right side of the pane, select a specific execution to view additional details on the policy canvas.
+To filter the summary of the execution results, select 60, and then enter the search criteria.